Skip to content

 Cardiovascular & Metabolic

-With age, African green monkeys and other nonhuman primates develop spontaneous obesity, dyslipidemia, and insulin resistance with end organ manifestations.
-Green monkeys also respond to sustained high fat, high caloric diets to develop more accelerated obesity, insulin resistance, dyslipidemia, pancreatic pathology, and atherosclerosis.
+With age, African green monkeys and other nonhuman primates exhibit spontaneous obesity, dyslipidemia, and insulin resistance with end organ manifestations.
+Green monkeys also respond to sustained high fat, high caloric diets to develop accelerated obesity, insulin resistance, dyslipidemia, pancreatic pathology, and atherosclerosis.

 Many of the physiological factors that predispose humans to metabolic syndromes, including fluctuating hormone levels, menopause, stress, and early life caloric exposure, also predispose green monkeys and are incompletely modeled in lower species.